Inflation in Ukraine

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 25 October meeting, the National Bank of Ukraine (NBU) decided to leave the key policy rate fixed at 18.00%.
+At its 23 July monetary policy meeting, the National Bank of Ukraine (NBU) decided to hold the key policy rate at 6.00%, against market expectations of a 25-basis point cut.